mbarker84/humane-web-manifesto/src/sections/03-manifesto.md

 ### Sustainable

 Every care should be taken to minimise our websites’ environmental impact.
-They should be clean, efficient, and avoid encouraging digital and physical waste.
+They should be lean, clean, efficient, well-optimised, and avoid creating digital and physical waste.

 ### Reliable